XinweiJiang/GPAE/README.md

 Experimental Settings:

-1.As this code is partly based on our prious work SLLGPLVM, please download the codes from https://github.com/XinweiJiang/SLLGPLVM;
+1. As this code is partly based on our prious work SLLGPLVM, please download the codes from https://github.com/XinweiJiang/SLLGPLVM;
-2.Enter directory \SGPGPLVM;
+2. Enter directory \SGPGPLVM;
-3.Run setdir.m to set paths;
+3. Run setdir.m to set paths;
-4.Run demo demAutoEncoderGPOil.m.
+4. Run demo demAutoEncoderGPOil.m.

 Notes: